HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/How to Create and Deploy a Signed WDAC Policy.md

 * By deploying a **Signed** Windows Defender Application Control policy, a system will be secure and resistant to any form of tampering ([if coupled with Bitlocker and other built-in security features](https://github.com/HotCakeX/Harden-Windows-Security)), in a way that **even the system administrator can't tamper or disable this security policy.**

-* The [**only** way for this security feature](https://learn.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/disable-windows-defender-application-control-policies#removing-wdac-policies) to be turned off, modified, updated or disabled will be to have access to the certificate and certificate's private keys used to sign it.
+* The [**only** way for this security feature](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/deployment/disable-wdac-policies#removing-wdac-policies) to be turned off, modified, updated or disabled will be to have access to the certificate and certificate's private keys used to sign it.

-* [Refer to Microsoft's website](https://learn.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/windows-defender-application-control-design-guide) or [my other wiki posts](https://github.com/HotCakeX/Harden-Windows-Security/wiki/Introduction) If you want to learn about WDAC itself and how to create a customized WDAC for your own environment.
+* [Refer to Microsoft's website](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/design/wdac-design-guide) or [my other wiki posts](https://github.com/HotCakeX/Harden-Windows-Security/wiki/Introduction) If you want to learn about WDAC itself and how to create a customized WDAC policy for your own environment.

 * Always test and deploy your WDAC policy in Audit mode first to make sure it works correctly, before deploying the Signed version of it.
   - The [WDACConfig](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDACConfig) module has an optional parameter called `-TestMode` that will deploy the policies with ***Boot Audit on Failure*** and ***Advanced Boot Options Menu*** policy rule options.